FlightKooba: A Fast Interpretable FTP Model: Methodology

 Substituting the above equation into formula \ref{Eq:8} and writing it in matrix form similar to formula \ref{Eq:matrix}, we obtain:

 Among them, matrices $A$ and $B$ are respectively:

 where $u$ is the value of $\gamma$ at time $t$.
 If $u$ consists of multiple terms, then we can obtain:

-The coefficients $(b_0, b_1, …, b_m)$ can be obtained through neural network training.
+The coefficients $(b_0, b_1, \cdots, b_m)$ can be obtained through neural network training.
 At this point, the $B$ matrix will correspondingly change to:

+After obtaining the analytical forms of matrices $A$ and $B$, we can utilize the state transition equation in SSM to compute the state after $k$ steps in actual calculations.
+Details regarding this process can be found in the appendix.
 However, there is a problem with equation \ref{Eq:9}: its state variables have $n$ terms, while the right side of formula \ref{Eq:7} has $n+1$ terms.
 To solve this problem, we can retain the $x_1$ before iteration and append it to the state vector after iteration to obtain the complete $n+1$ state variables.

 From this, we can obtain the output equation:

 where $a=(a_0,a_1,...,a_N )$, $X=(x_1,x)^H$.

 Based on the above approach, we can obtain the calculation details of the FlightKooba method.
 As shown in Figure \ref{fig:b}.